tinashebeans/IMDB-Movies-Analysis/README.md

 4. Correlation between budget and rating
 5. Correlation between budget and profit
 6. Identify trends in movie release dates and analyze their impact on revenue.
 7. Create a revenue prediction model using features such as budget, language, genre,release month and runtime.
-[Model notebook](https://github.com/tinashebeans/IMDB-Movies-Analysis/blob/main/Revenue_prediction%20model%20notebook.ipynb)

 # Tools I Used
 These are the tools that i used for my Analysis: